dmf-archive/IPWT/README.md

 - **June 8, 2025**: Manuscript moved to this standalone repository; OpenPoPI development initiated.
 - **June 15, 2025**: Refined language and enhanced Φ integration.
 - **June 18, 2025**: IPWT has completed its "PoPI", aligning with the solid experimental evidence from [Dr. Luppi](https://github.com/andrealuppi)'s work "[A synergistic workspace for human consciousness revealed by Integrated Information Decomposition.](https://doi.org/10.7554/eLife.88173)".
+- **June 22, 2025**: Manuscript underwent a thorough rewrite and workflow changes.

 For technical applications and sociological unit tests of this research, please refer to [Chain://](https://github.com/dmf-archive/dmf-archive.github.io/).